ray-z/vim/README.md

 ### This is my vim configuration file and plugins.

 **How to use:**
-Put vim and vimr in root directory.
+Put vim and vimrc in root directory.